akyrafiq/data_viz_new/README.md

 ![](https://github.com/akyrafiq/data_viz_new/blob/main/Visualisation%206/GTE_wordcloud.png)

+A lot of it is the work of the notorious BJP IT Cells.
+I unfortunately have been threatened/harassed by them in the past.
+I want to do a more thorough look into their activity but given restrictions of the Twitter API, I can only mine data in small chunks.

 ## Break and update

 So it has been a couple of months since my last update to this post.
 I have just been very busy with a few projects I have been working on and have also been in the process of moving jobs.
 I had an issue with this repository where I had accidentally uploaded some personal information.
-After trying and filing to remove it from my Github history, I just ended up deleting the whole repo and just reuploading it (Hence why this is now caled Data Viz New).
-However, even though I have been off, There have been a few things I have worked upon that I can share here and will tid up at a later date.
+After trying and filing to remove it from my Github history, I just ended up deleting the whole repo and just reuploading it (Hence why this is now called Data Viz New).
+However, even though I have been off, there have been a few things I have worked upon that I can share here and will tidy up at a later date.

 ## Visualisation 7: Cricket DRS system